 The program consists of 36 credit hours including annual evaluations and the successful completion of the Master’s Comprehensive Examination.

-The M.S. in Health Data Science degree program consists of 36-credit program.
-The program is organized into four sections: 12 credit hours of required statistics foundation, 6 credit hours of required computing foundation, 12 credit hours of required health data science foundation and 6 credit hours of elective courses designed to equip students with skills in statistical and computational methods for the acquisition and analysis of Big Data.
+The M.S. in Health Data Science and Informatics degree program consists of 36-credit program.
+Students choose one or more emphasis area(s) from Health Data Science and Health Informatics.
+The program is organized into three sections: 20 credit hours of required statistics and computing foundation, 10 credit hours of specific to the emphasis area, and 6 credit hours of elective courses designed to equip students with skills in statistical and computational methods for the acquisition and analysis of Big Data.

 DEGREE REQUIREMENTS: